 Students often ask for reference letters for job or graduate school applications.
 Faculty are free to share information that is designated as directory information or opinions and observations.
 If faculty want to include information that is not directory information, such as grades or GPA, the students written permission should be obtained prior to writing the reference letter.
 This authorization should be permanently maintained.

-Class roster information that is displayed in learning management systems, such as Sakai, is ok to be displayed as students must authenticate to access the site.
-Interpretation of FERPA has determined that a student cannot be anonymous in course support sites like Sakai.
+Class roster information that is displayed in learning management systems, such as Canvas, is ok to be displayed as students must authenticate to access the site.
+Interpretation of FERPA has determined that a student cannot be anonymous in course support sites like Canvas.
 However, faculty or courses that use class Web sites and/or discussion groups that are public should take care that only directory information is displayed.
 The information of students who have asked for non-disclosure of their directory information should not have information in view on any publicly accessible site.